WATCH: Under the Lights podcast available now

 You can watch the podcast all season long on YouTube (@UnderTheLightsPod) or by finding it in your favorite podcast audio feed.

-In this episode, Kyle Parmley and guest co-host Josh Sisk preview the upcoming week of high school football games, including Homewood's game at Briarwood and John Carroll's game against St. Michael.
+In this episode, Kyle Parmley previews the upcoming week of high school football games, including Homewood's game against Mortimer Jordan and John Carroll's game against Carver-Birmingham.

 Be sure to follow Under the Lights on X (@UnderLights365) for updates on Homewood and John Carroll football and the other schools in the coverage area.